jadrouil/tuna-lang/README.md

 # Limitation Summary
 All of the following limitations are temporary:
-- Cannot invoke other functions or declare private functions.
 - No type inference or static type checking.
 - No object oriented programming concepts.
 - No locks.
 (If you think you know of an ideal storage mechanism to use, please share!)